-The blindingly white sand beach, School Beach, can be found on the East side of the island, wrapping from the north East corner around to the South East corner.
+The blindingly white sand beach, School Beach, can be found on the East side of the island, wrapping from the North East corner around to the South East corner.
 The beaches to the North (Phangka Bay) and (Ao Phangka Noi) are tidal and mangrove swampy, so not good for swimming, although they have some restaurants and cheap bungalow accommodation.
-The bungalows at Chaolay Homestay in Phangka Yai Bay, were basic but clean with cold showers and mosquito nets.
+The bungalows at Chaolay Homestay in Phangka Yai Bay were basic but clean with cold showers and mosquito nets.
 You could also try the Jungle Huts close by.

 We opted to stay on School beach instead of having to walk over the hill each day and got a great out of season deal at Pansand Resort.
 The Pansand Resort was heavenly and the restaurant was excellent.
-We had a sea-view bungalow, with beautifully manicured lawns, colourful tropical flowers and deck chairs in front of us.
+We had a sea view bungalow, with beautifully manicured lawns, colourful tropical flowers and deck chairs in front of us.
 Even though we saw other guests eating at the restaurant, we literally had the beach to ourselves every day.
 I’m not sure where they all disappeared to each day, but being able to enjoy the beach with no one else around was fabulous!
 The staff were incredible, the food at the restaurant was delicious and we were right on the best part of the beach.
-For me this is definitely the winning spot to stay.
+For me, this is definitely the winning spot to stay.

 There are two other mid-range places – Bulone Resort and Bulon Hill Resort.
-Bulone Resort is also right on the beach, while Bulon Hill Resort is a 3 minute walk from the beach.
+Bulone Resort is also right on the beach, while Bulon Hill Resort is a 3-minute walk from the beach.
 For the budget conscious, there are the School Bungalows.
-Almost on the beach, super cute, but bare bones basic.
+Almost on the beach, super cute, but bare-bones basic.

 Where to eat on Koh Bulon Lae

-The restaurants on the beach at Ao Phangka Noi were already closed for season when we were there so we couldn’t give them a try, but near the top of the hill, midway between the North and South, is the Coconut Bar, a welcome pit stop for a refreshment after the steep hill!
+The restaurants on the beach at Ao Phangka Noi were already closed for the season when we were there so we couldn’t give them a try, but near the top of the hill, midway between the North and South, is the Coconut Bar, a welcome pit stop for a refreshment after the steep hill!

 We had a fabulous meal at Chaolay Homestay restaurant at Phangka Bay, so I can highly recommend that.
-And of course the restaurant at Pansand Resort served such delicious food that we were loath to even try somewhere else!
+And of course, the restaurant at Pansand Resort served such delicious food that we were loath to even try somewhere else!